 HEALTH CARE COST CONTAINMENT COUNCIL

 Section 9 of Act 34 of 1993 requires that the Health Care Cost Containment Council review existing or proposed mandated health benefits on request of the executive and legislative branches of government.
-The Council has been requested by Senator F. Joseph Loeper, Majority Leader and Chairperson of the Senate Committee on Rules and Executive Nominations, to review Senate Bill 938, Printers Number 1952 (Lemmond), which would require health insurance policies to provide coverage for newborn hearing screening tests, including initial testing and any necessary follow-up testing.
+The Council has been requested by Senator Edwin G. Holl, Chairperson of the Senate Banking and Insurance Committee, to review House Bill 854, Printers Number 2459 (Micozzie), the Medical Foods Insurance Coverage Act.
+House Bill 854 would require health insurance policies to provide coverage for low protein modified food products for the treatment of phenylketonuria (PKU), branched-chain ketonuria, galactosemia and hemocystinuria.
+Coverage would be limited to $2,500 for an insured individual for any continuous period of 12 months.

-The Council is requesting that anyone supporting or opposing these mandated insurance benefits provide six copies of the documentation to the Council no later than August 21, 1998.
+The Council is requesting that anyone supporting or opposing these mandated insurance benefits provide six copies of such documentation to the Council no later than February 11, 2000.
 The documentation should be mailed to Flossie Wolf, Health Care Cost Containment Council, 225 Market Street, Suite 400, Harrisburg, PA 17101.

 Documentation submitted should be in accordance with any or all of the following information categories described in section 9 of Act 34: